Header Banner

-How To: Pronounce OUGH in American English
+How to Pronounce OUGH in American English

-Pronounce OUGH in American English
+"How to Pronounce OUGH in American English" cover image

 Learn how to pronounce the OUGH sound in American English.
 This video language lesson from Rachel's English provides a basic guide for pronunciations for ESL students.
 Say "ough".